SahuHimanshi/CUSTOMER-CENTER-REPORT/README.md

 ## 🔍 Key Insights
 ✔ **Representative Performance:** R03 leads in revenue, while R02 handles the highest call volume.
 R04 underperforms in both aspects.
 ✔ **Peak Call Days:** **Saturday & Sunday** see the highest call volumes, emphasizing the need for optimized weekend staffing.
-✔ **City-Wise Trends:** **Columbus** has the highest revenue per call, indicating stronger customer engagement and potential for premium services.
+✔ **City-Wise Trends:** **Cleveland** has the highest revenue per call, indicating stronger customer engagement and potential for premium services.
 ✔ **Customer Satisfaction:** The **average rating is 3.9**, signaling opportunities for service improvement.
 ✔ **Call Durations:** The total call duration of **89,850 minutes** suggests a need for efficiency optimization.
 ✔ **Gender Representation:** Cleveland has the lowest female caller percentage (63F vs. 326M), pointing to inclusivity gaps in engagement.